5 Questions On PEMF Therapy For Depression Answered

-For many people researching PEMF, there is always a concern as to whether some of the electromagnetic fields that occur in the environment are pose dangers to their health and whether the devices produce such EMFs.
+For many people researching PEMF, there is always a concern as to whether some of the electromagnetic fields that occur in the environment pose dangers to their health and whether the devices produce such EMFs.
 However, you should note that the harmful EMFs and the therapeutic EMFs produced by PEMF devices are markedly different.
 The main difference to keep in mind is the wavelengths of the EMFs, the exposure time, and the frequency.

 EMFs' waveform and frequencies can either enhance your body's health or destroy it.
 Thus, harmful EMFs negatively impact your body while the therapeutic EMFs enhance cell function and cellular communications.
-Therefore, you need to avoid harmful EMFs as they can negatively affect the balance of your body, leaving susceptible to diseases.
+Therefore, you need to avoid harmful EMFs as they can negatively affect the balance of your body, leaving you susceptible to diseases.

 What Are Ways In Which PEMF Helps Your Body?